CarolHall-NCSU-CBE/Parallel-DMD-PRIME20/README.md

 ### Submit a job:
 Steps to submit a simulation is as follow.
 These steps are after the package is succesfully installed on your device and *the path to executable file is obtained*.
-1. Make a directory to run simulation or copy over the /'example/' directory, rename and then delete all files within subdirectories and *.out*.
+1. Make a directory to run simulation or copy over the `/example/` directory, rename and then delete all files within subdirectories and `*.out`.
 If making new directory, follow the next steps.
 2. In this directory, make an 'input.txt' file following the example.
 You can copy over this file and change the parameters correspoding to your system.
 3. In this directory, make 5 empty subdirectories at listed above if running a new simulation, or copy over these subdirectories with all data in them for a continuing simulation.
 4. Submit job.
 It is not recommended to run DMD/PRIME20 on a login node as a job can take days to finish.
-A simple tcsh script (.csh) to submit job is attached in '/example/'.
-There are three steps to run a new simulations:
+A simple tcsh script (.csh) to submit job is attached in `/example/`.

-4.1 Generate initial configuration.
-This step is done in serial.
-Replace the bold line by the real path to *initconfig* on your system.
-> /**path_to_executive_file_initconfig**/initconfig

-For example: If you save the package to '/home/user/Parallel-DMD-PRIME20' then the path to executable file will be '/home/user/Parallel-DMD-PRIME20/src/'.
-Your submission script will look like:

-> **/home/user/Parallel-DMD-PRIME20/src**/initconfig

-Before a DMD simulation, the system will be heated to a high temperature and then be slowly annealed to the desired temperature.
-This step is to make sure that all peptide chains are denatured and that the DMD simulation starts with all random coils.
-The submission command for annealing process is as follow.
-> foreach i (`seq 1 number_of_temperatures_use_for_annealing`)
->
-> mpirun /**path_to_executive_file_DMDPRIME20**/DMDPRIME20 < inputs/annealtemp_$i > outputs/out_annealtemp_$i
->
-> end

-If using default temperature, *number_of_temperatures_use_for_annealing = 9*

-If using user-defined temperature:

-The simulation temperature and numbers of collisions are defined by users.
-Larger system will need longer simulation times.
-The frequency to write ouput is defined in *input.txt*.
-This value is called a round of simulation.
-The total number of collisions will depend on number of simulation rounds which is defined in submission script.
-> foreach i (`seq 1 number_of_simulation_round`)
->
-> mpirun /**path_to_executive_file_DMDPRIME20**/DMDPRIME20 < inputs/simtemp_$i > outputs/out_simtemp_$i
->
-> end

 ## Developing Status
 The software is being developed and updated.
-An result analysis package is being developed.
+An result analysis package will be updated soon.

 ## References:
 [1] Wang, Y., Shao, Q., and Hall, C. K. N-terminal Prion Protein Peptides (PrP(120–144)) Form Parallel In-register β-Sheets via Multiple Nucleation-dependent Pathways.
 Journal of Biological Chemistry.
 Vol. 292, Issue 50.
 (2016). https://doi.org/10.1074/jbc.M116.744573